 Dr Jane Kirby

-- Areas of expertise: Postgraduate Education in Primary Care; use of Clinical Information Systems in medical education; use of technology in education.
+- Areas of expertise: Use of technology in medical education; the role of education in workforce development; Education in Primary Care; use of Clinical Information Systems in medical education

 - Email: J.Kirby@leeds.ac.uk